zats/Voltron/README.md

 * `#import <Voltron/Voltron.h>`

-* Use `WMLCollectionView` instead of `UICollectionView` and `WMLCollectionViewCell` for cells that are going to be replaced with controllers.
+* Use `WMLCollectionView` instead of `UICollectionView` and `WMLCollectionViewCell` for cells, displaying view controllers.

-* Set the `collectionView.containerViewController` to the view controller that is going to host children.
+* Set the `collectionView.containerViewController` to the view controller that is hosting children view controllers.

 * Implement a data source method:
 ```objective-c